 - 36. In setting ID requirements that enable stakeholders to assess EDBs' performance we are required to give effect to the purpose of ID in section 53A.
 In particular, we must determine ID requirements to ensure that sufficient information is readily available to interested persons to assess whether the purpose of Part 4 in section 52A is being met. - 37.
 We recognise however that the information we require EDBs to disclose comes at a cost to EDBs, some of which is ultimately borne by consumers. - 38.
 We have therefore sought to balance the benefits from greater transparency that more comprehensive and detailed ID requirements would provide against the costs of complying with the requirements.
-In particular, we intend to: - 38.1 take account of suppliers' existing practices and capability; - 38.2 introduce new requirements, or require disaggregated information only where we consider it valuable to meeting the ID purpose in section 53A; - 38.3 align ID with other parts of the Part 4 regime; - 38.4 seek technical input from the electricity sector stakeholders; and - 38.5 consider relevant obligations imposed on EDBs by other agencies.
+In particular, we intend to: - 38.1 take account of suppliers' existing practices and capability; - introduce new requirements, or require disaggregated information only where we consider it valuable to meeting the ID purpose in section 53A; - 38.3 align ID with other parts of the Part 4 regime; - 38.4 seek technical input from the electricity sector stakeholders; and - 38.5 consider relevant obligations imposed on EDBs by other agencies. - 39.
+We recognise that the context for ID requirements can change over time, in which case there may be a need to re-consider the balance between benefits and costs.